Wedding Ceremony Order of Service

 However if you do want a receiving line after your ceremony, ask your church for their permission first.
 There may be another wedding ceremony directly after yours and you may be required to leave the premises quickly.

-Here's an example of a line-up:
+Here's an example of a wedding ceremony line-up:

 Bride's Mother